isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
+Druxt is built on top of Drupal and Nuxt.

+Drupal being a PHP framework for your backend, and Nuxt a Vue.js framework for your frontend.

-Druxt works with both Drupal 8 and 9, and can work on existing sites and distributions, including but not limited to ContentaCMS and Tide.
+Supports Drupal 8, 9, and can be used alongside existing decoupled distributions, such as ContentaCMS

-Druxt is Vue.js 2 and Nuxt.js 2, and support will be added for Vue 3 and Nuxt 3 in the future.
+Currently built for Vue 2 and Nuxt 2, expected to work with Nuxt 3 and Vue 3 ASAP.
 -->

 ---